rinta-git/my-interview-prep/README.md

 - Unmounting
 ![Alt text](image-10.png)

+React has two stages for each phase:render phase, commit phase.
+- Mounting:
+  - It occure when component is first created and inserted to the DOM
+  - It has 4 methods:constructor(), getDerivedStateFromProps(), render(), componentDidMount()
+      * Constructor(): It is for initializing the state and bind its methods to component's instance.
+Inside    constructor super(props) must be done, otherwise the props will be undefined.
+      * getDerivedStateFromProps(): It is being called after constructor() before render().
+It is for updating the current state based on the changes in props.
+It should retrun an object to update the state or null.
+      * render(): It is for generating the virtual DOM of the component with the current state and props.
+It is   being called each time the state or props changed, or the parents component got re-rendered.
+It retrun JSX.
+      * componentDidMount():It will occure after mounting stage.
+So that it can fill the data and re-render the component.
+It is used for making API calls.
+- Updating:
+ - It is being done when component is re-rendered.
+ - It has 4 methods: getDerivedStateFromProps(), shouldComponentUpdate(),  render(), componentDidUpdate(prevProps, prevState)
+    * getDerivedStateFromProps(): It is called after constructor() but before render().
+It is used for updating the state based on changes in props.
+It should return an object to update the state or null.
+    * shouldComponentUpdate(nextProps, nextState): It is not called on initial render.
+It is for performance optimization.
+This method will make sure components behaviour will not get affected by current change in state or props.
+It returns true by default.
+It is called before render().
+    * render(): It is for creating virtual DOM of the component with current state and props.
+It is being called each time when component's state or props changes.
+It returns JSX.
+    * componentDidUpdate(prevProps, prevState):It is called after updatE BUT not after initial render.
+This also can be used for making API calls based on newly updated props.
+- Unmounting:
+  - This method is being called when DOM needs to be removed
+  - It has 1 method:componentWillUnmount()
+    * componentWillUnmount(): called just before the component is removed and being destroyed.
+It is usefull for cleaning like removing aany subscription, network calls or canceling any timers

 React Hooks:
 • Explain the use of the useState hook in React.
 • What is the useEffect hook, and why is it used?